tanij/dt-exercises/_instructions_mooc/04-ModCon/45-pid-quiz.md

 (x) Star Trek

 [explanation]
 Star Trek is like math.
-The only reason one can't fall in love with it is because it is not understood.
-And the only reason for which is not understood is because it not explained well enough.
-And the only reason for which this question is here, is because Andrea Censi needs to spend more time watching Star Trek, and less playing with robots!
-Peace, and long life.
+The only reason one can't fall in love with it is because it is not well understood.
+The only reason for which this question is here is because Andrea Censi should to spend more time watching Star Trek, and less playing with robots!
+Live long and prosper.
 [explanation]